-Commercial harvesting in the 19th century nearly wiped out the population of lake sturgeon, which has a slow growth rate and late maturation that could not keep up with fishing rates.
+Commercial harvesting in the 19th century nearly wiped out the population of lake sturgeon, as the slow growth rate and late maturation of this species could not keep up with fishing rates.
 Industrial pollution has also severely limited the natural habitat of this species.

 Obey fishing laws.
 Release any lake sturgeon you catch and keep our waterways free of pollution by cleaning your recreational equipment.

 Since 2003, Seneca Park Zoo has assisted the U.S. Geological Survey (USGS) in a mark-and-recapture study to assess the success of its release of 5,000 sturgeon.
 The sturgeon have proven that the river is once again able to sustain wild populations of this prehistoric fish.
 As sturgeon are recaptured each year, they are measured and weighed.
 Each sturgeon is identified with a floy tag.
 These tags are individually numbered and give scientists a unique identifier for the fish they are examining.
 Growth rates for the reintroduced fish have been compared to populations in Wisconsin where the fish have not had exposure to the toxins previously found in the Genesee River, and sturgeon in the Genesee River are growing at a rate similar to those in the Wisconsin waterways.
 Fish that measured four inches at introduction are now measuring more than three feet in length!
 These juveniles will move out into the lake where they will stay until sexual maturity at 14 to 20 years of age.